Perfect Сlimate

 The lifestyle in rural Greece tends to be more laid-back and traditional compared to urban areas.

-What are some popular neighborhoods in the city of Patras?
+What are some popular neighbourhoods in the city of Patras?

-Some popular neighborhoods in the city of Patras include Psila Alonia, Agios Andreas, and Ano Poli.
+Some popular neighbourhoods in the city of Patras include Psila Alonia, Agios Andreas, and Ano Poli.

 What are some popular day trips to take from Athens?